-Salt and pepper prawns are a popular Chinese takeaway dish that fizzes with the flavour Szechuan peppercorns, black peppercorns & chilli.
+Salt and pepper prawns are a popular Chinese takeaway dish that fizzes with the flavour of Szechuan peppercorns, black peppercorns & chilli.

 My fakeaway version of this recipe comes with a chilli dipping sauce and is super quick to cook, making it faster and cheaper than a takeaway!